technovangelist/katacoda-scenarios/dash2020-101/7-aggregating-logs/intro.md

-Now let's switch over to a broken version of our application and use APM traces to get a better idea of what is happening.

-In this scenario we are going to be updating a bit of code.
-Since we don't know what you know, we will show you exactly what code to update and where.
-Our application uses Ruby on Rails,  Python Flask, and Spree.
+We got a taste of APM in the last Hands On.
+In this section we are going to take a look at Logs.
+Three of the most important types of data to look at to understand the state of your environment is Metrics, Traces, and Logs.
+In fact for a long time we talked about the Three Pillars of Observability.
+Those are the three.
+We have now looked at Metrics and Traces, so in this exercise we will look at Logs and how to make your Logs more useful.